shreeshailaya/C-DAC-Notes/Operating system/Readme.md

 * Multitasking
 Early operating system could execute various programs at the same time, although multitasking was not fully supported.
 As a result, a single software could consume the entire CPU of the computer while completing a certain activity.
 Basic operating system functions, such as file copying, prevented the user from completing other tasks, such as opening and closing windows.
 Fortunately, because modern operating systems have complete multitasking capability, numerous programs can run concurrently without interfering with one other.
 In addition, many operating system processes can run at the same time.

+* Examples of multitasking OS are MS-DOS, CP/M, PalmOS, Windows up to Win95, MacOS up to MacOS 9.

 ![image](https://github.com/shreeshailaya/c-dac/blob/main/Operating%20system/Media/multitasking_01.png)

 **Types of Multitasking:**